FRC’S WORK AGAINST THE CORONAVIRUS

 In Myanmar, several hundred thousand people displaced by violence live in camps that do not have the necessary knowledge or protective equipment to prevent the spread of the coronavirus.

-In Myanmar, our work against the coronavirus will reach a total of 270,000 people in the conflict-affected provinces of Kayah and Kachin.
+In Myanmar FRC works against coronavirus with people in the conflict-affected states of Kayah and Kachin.
 Through local partners, we are able to channel aid into areas that are not under government control.
-We supply local hospitals with personal protective equipment,(PPE-kits), protective gloves and other supplies of which there is a severe shortage in local hospitals.
-In addition to an extensive information campaign, we provide food aid and PPE-kits to quarantined refugee camps, and work with communities most in need, providing water, soap and hand washing facilities.
+We supply local hospitals with personal protective equipment (PPE kits), protective gloves and other supplies of which there is a severe shortage in local hospitals.
+In addition to an extensive information campaign, we provide food aid and PPE kits to quarantined IDP camps, and work with communities most in need, providing water, soap and hand washing facilities.